Back to all posts

 To understand how scar massage works, you first have to know that scar tissue isn’t the same as your regular skin.
 After an injury or surgery, your body creates collagen fibers to mend the wound, but this new tissue is often stiffer, less elastic, and has a weaker blood supply.
 Think of it like a patch on your favorite jeans—it does the job, but it doesn’t move or feel quite the same.
 Massage helps to break down and realign this tough, fibrous tissue.
 Gentle, consistent pressure encourages the collagen fibers to lay down in a more organized, flexible pattern, closer to how your original skin was structured.

-Improving Circulation and Flexibility
+How Massage Helps with Circulation and Flexibility

 One of the most immediate effects of scar massage is on your circulation.
 The gentle kneading and pressure bring fresh, oxygen-rich blood to the area.
 This is crucial because scar tissue often has poor blood flow, which can slow down healing.
 When massage stimulates circulation, it delivers the nutrients your tissue needs to regenerate and become healthier.
 This process helps soften the scar, making it more pliable and improving its flexibility.
 Over time, you’ll likely notice a greater range of motion and less of that tight, pulling sensation that often comes with significant scarring.